-Brand identity for a new cultural site showcasing the best bits of Croydon culture, from cocktails and cuisine, to quirky culture and cool Croydon people.
+Brand identity for our community project – a cultural site showcasing the best bits of Croydon culture, from cocktails and cuisine, to quirky culture and cool Croydon people.

 The south London town and borough has historically been negatively portrayed by the UK media, so the Croydonist launched as an antithesis to this – to promote Croydon in a positive light, highlighting the myriad of interesting and unusual things taking place there.